 About

 Spray and Pray is a speculative animated documentary about “mushroom websites” — automated news networks built to monetize disinformation through advertising and platform circulation.
+Focusing on identity-based disinformation, the film examines how such narratives are scaled, disseminated, and turned into political and economic value online.

 Trailer